 This means meaningful multi-session continuity could run on hardware that can’t even load a 7B model properly.
 A 16MB model with 1056 context, paired with well-formed chains, becomes a functional agent that remembers.

-Everyone else is throwing compute at the memory problem—larger context windows, faster retrieval, bigger embedding models.
+Everyone else is throwing compute power at the memory problem—larger context windows, faster retrieval, bigger embedding models.
 This approach throws structure at it.
 The constraint isn’t a limitation to work around; it’s the design pressure that produced the solution.

 Keyword Retrieval: Simpler Than You Think